HowDoIGitHelp/CMSC23MDNotes/mdNotes/logic_programming/logic_formalism.md

 We call unnegated values like $u$ as a positive literal while negated values like $\neg w$ as a negative literal.

 Any boolean formula can be expanded into CNF using **logical equivalences**.
-The equivalent CNF of a boolean formula is easier to solve since we just need to find satisfiable assignments for each clause consistently (which is still not difficult).
+The equivalent CNF of a boolean formula is easier to solve since we just need to find satisfiable assignments for each clause consistently (which is still not easy).

 ### Horn Clauses

 **Horn clauses** are special clauses where there is at most one positive literal in the disjunction.
-A boolean formula in CNF where area clauses are Horn clauses is called a **Horn formula**.
+A boolean formula in CNF where all clauses are Horn clauses is called a **Horn formula**.
 The satisfiability of a Horn formula is much easier to solve.

 $$